16 Free Thanksgiving Math Activities for Preschoolers with 12 Worksheets

 Pumpkin Pie Fraction Activity on Thanksgiving Day

-Turkey Racing Number Line Game
+Turkey Racing Number Line Game for Thanksgiving Math Activities

-My young person first rolls the dice, identifying the number the dots indicate.
+Identifying the number the dots indicate.

 This continues until one of us is the first to reach the end of the number line.

-Thanksgiving Addition Game
+Thanksgiving Math Activities with Addition Game

-Thanksgiving Subtraction Math Games
+Thanksgiving Math Activities with Subtraction Math Games

 Thanksgiving Riddles